 Dean Leonard M. Baynes

-cordially invites you and a guest to an event honoring
+cordially invites you to an event honoring

 University of Houston Law Center